Research Themes

 • Estimating evaporation from open canals and the effect of solar panel array covers (Mary Ferguson)

-• Urban flux measurements in Southwest Urban Corridor Integrated Field Laboratory (Dr. Xiangmin Sun)
+• Urban flux measurements in Southwest Urban Corridor Integrated Field Laboratory (Dr. Nidia Rojas-Robles)

 • Droughts, extreme events and hydrologic propagation in Arizona and its urban areas (Dr. Somnath Mondal)